How to Partition SD card on Windows and Mac | Expert Guide

 Step 3: Now Disk Management window will open.
 It will display the list of all the drives including your SD card, their formats, file system, and status.

-Note: Shrinking Volume is just to create an unallocated partition on the SD card which will show up in the Disk Management.
+Note: Shrinking Volume is just to create an unallocated partition on the SD card which will show up in Disk Management.
 If you already have an unallocated partition on the SD card, then move down to the 6th step.

 Step 5: Select the size of your SD shrink on which you want to create a partition and click Shrink.